cafeamericano/appGalleryLite-api/readme.md

 ### Release 1.3

-- Bug fixes for Networthy Max API to restore functionality to charts displayed on overview screen.
+- Bug fixes for Networthy Lite API to restore functionality to charts displayed on overview screen.

 ### Release 1.2